 Any home decorator knows that you can definitely go overboard when it comes to decorating your home.
 Every room needs space for the eyes to “rest,” meaning every square inch of your home doesn’t require decorations.
 This might be too many family photos, too many knick knacks, too many collectibles, etc. You get the idea.

-A room that is clean but filled with excessive decorations still feels dirty.
+A room that is clean but filled with excessive decorations still feels dirty giving the appearance of a cluttered house.
 The solution here is to minimize your decor.
 Not every book you own needs to be on display.
 Not every family photo needs to be hung on the wall.
 Go through your space and remove outdated photos and decorations.
 Move those photos to an album.
 Try to leave empty space as often as possible.

 3. The exterior of the refrigerator